Pratham16112002/logseq/pages/Go Backend Engineering.md

 		  collapsed:: true
 			- The migration files will run sequentially in order.
 		- Similarly in the migration down process certain statements will get executed in **order**.
-		- During migration the dirty columns tell os that weather the last
+		- During migration the dirty columns tell os that weather the last command has failed or not.
+			- If **DIRTY** : FALSE
+				- No problems in executing the